Praj-akta/ContactSearch/README.md

 ### Setting up locally

-1. Clone the repository from your version control system (e.g., GitHub): git clone <repository-url> or download the source code and extract it into a project folder.
+1. Clone the repository from your version control system (e.g., GitHub): git clone repository-url or download the source code and extract it into a project folder.
 2. Install dependencies.
-Navigate to project-directory through cd <project-folder> and `npm install` (Which will install the neccessary node modules (packages, dependencies)
+Navigate to project-directory through cd project-folder and `npm install` (Which will install the neccessary node modules (packages, dependencies)
 3. `npm start` to run the application locally, Open (http://localhost:3000) to view it in your browser.

+### Application configuration

+1. Update the contact list in data.js file to include your contact information.
+2. App.css and Tailwind.css is used for styling.

 # Key Features